-The versatility of the process and the skill level required to learn along with the basic simplicity of the equipment make the MMA welding process one of the most commonly used around the world.
+The versatility of the process and the skill level required to learn basic simplicity of the equipment make the MMA process one of the most common used throughout the world.

 The MMA process can be used to weld a wide variety of materials and is normally used in the horizontal position but can be used in vertical or overhead with the correct selection of electrode and current.
 In addition, it can be used to weld at long distances from the power source subject to the correct cable sizing.
 The self shielding effect of the electrode coating makes the process suitable for welding in external environments.
 It is the dominant process used in maintenance and repair industries and is used extensively in structural and fabrication work.